 UEP-Systems Cool Boarders Burrrn! was perfectly placed to take advantage of this popularity with the franchise already having two successful entries on Sony’s PlayStation.
 While the Dreamcast incarnation was a clear generational leap over the previous instalments it was set to compete with a number of announced or known in-development Dreamcast exclusive snowboarding titles.
 Cool Boarders Burrn! main early competition was arguably from Infogrames who had the heavily promoted Boarder Zone which perhaps rather fortunately for UEP-Systems actually went unreleased on the system.
 This left Cool Boarders as the only snowboarding title available for the Dreamcast.

-Cool Boarders Burrrn! has three gameplay modes, Free ride which is the games equivalent of an arcade mode in which you have to compete the games five initial courses + one hidden stage which is unlocked when the requirements have been met.
+Cool Boarders Burrrn! features three gameplay modes, Free ride which is the games equivalent of an arcade mode in which you have to compete the games five initial courses + two hidden stages which are unlocked when the requirements have been met.
 Each course has a number of trick points that by landing a successful trick will add an extra time bonus to the ever-decreasing timer.
 By the later stages landing complex tricks is almost a seemingly mandatory requirement to complete the course.
-If you don’t actually land your intended trick you’ll lose precious seconds as you’ll start from something of a standstill.
+If you don’t actually land your intended trick, you’ll lose precious seconds as you’ll start from something of a standstill.

-Personally, nowadays if i play Cool Boarders Burrrn! i generally tend to play the games Super Pipe modes which are essentially score attack stages.
+Honestly, when revisiting Cool Boarders Burrrn! i generally just tend to play the games Super Pipe modes which are essentially the games score attack modes.
 The game actually features two versions the first Super Pipe is the only one initially selectable once you complete the Super Pipe you unlock the Super Pipe Extra.
-To be honest the Super Pipe is quite limited as its short and just completely straight while it does provide some decent potential for tricks the Extra Pipe is much better.
+To be honest the first Super Pipe is quite limited in nature as its very short and just completely straight while it does provide some decent potential for tricks the Extra Pipe realistically provides much better gameplay.
 This is due to it being much longer with various hazards that you are able to trick your way across as well as many higher sided walls which give much better scope to perform more complex tricks.
 Its surprisingly addictive to try and improve your score with each successive run but in all honesty i don’t think i’ll be challenging those scores from the replay score attack contest anytime soon.